ckan/ckan/doc/sysadmin-guide.rst

 ===================================

 A sysadmin user has full access to user accounts, organizations and datasets.
-For example, you have access to every Organization as if you were a member of that Organization.
+For example, you have access to every organization as if you were a member of that organization.
 Thus most management operations are done in exactly the same way as in the normal web interface.

-For example, to add or delete users to an Organization, change a user's role in the Organization, delete the Organization or edit its description, etc, visit the Organization's home page.
-You will see the 'Admin' button as if you were a member of the Organization.
-You can use this to perform all Organization admin functions.
+For example, to add or delete users to an organization, change a user's role in the organization, delete the organization or edit its description, etc, visit the organization's home page.
+You will see the 'Admin' button as if you were a member of the organization.
+You can use this to perform all organization admin functions.
 For details, see the :doc:`user-guide`.

 Similarly, to edit, update or delete a dataset, go to the dataset page and use the 'Edit' button.
-As an admin user you can see all datasets including those that are private to an Organization.
+As an admin user you can see all datasets including those that are private to an organization.
 They will show up when doing a dataset search.

 --------------------------------------
 Moving a dataset between organizations
 --------------------------------------

-To move a dataset between Organizations, visit the dataset's Edit page.
-Choose the appropriate entry from the "Organization" drop-down list, and press "Save".
+To move a dataset between organizations, visit the dataset's Edit page.
+Choose the appropriate entry from the "organization" drop-down list, and press "Save".

 .. image:: images/move_dataset_between_organizations.jpg